vsrinivas/fuchsia/development/languages/fidl/reference/language.md

 *   Declaration is not intended to be modified once deployed; use interface extension instead.
 *   Reference may be nullable.
-*   Structs contain one or more members.
-A struct with no members is difficult to represent in C and C++ as a zero-sized type.
-Fidl therefore chooses to require all structs to have nonzero size.
+*   Structs contain zero or more members.

 ##### Declaration